Ahmed482-21albadawy/price_predictor_model/README.md

-💰 Price Predictor Model
+# 💰 Price Predictor Model

-it's a model that predicts the next month’s price for supermarket products based on historical data for each product.
+This repository contains a machine learning model designed to **predict the next month’s price** of supermarket products based on historical pricing data.

-📌 Purpose
+## 📌 Purpose

-The model is designed to support supermarket systems by providing early price forecasts.
-These predictions help with:
+The model is developed to support **online supermarket systems** by providing early price forecasts.
+These predictions can help with:

-Inventory planning
+- 📦 Inventory planning

-Product stocking decisions
+- 🛒 Product stocking decisions

-Supplier negotiation
+- 🤝 Supplier negotiations

-🗂️ How It Works
+## 🗂️ How It Works

-The model was trained using 12 months of historical price data for each product.
+- The model is trained using **12 months of historical price data** for each product.

-By learning pricing patterns and trends, it can estimate the price for the following month.

-This helps supermarket managers make smarter, data-driven decisions ahead of time.
+- It learns pricing patterns and trends using this historical data.
+- Based on the training, it predicts the **next month’s expected price**.

-✅ Example Use Case
+## ✅ Example Use Case

-A supermarket manager wants to know if the price of a specific product is likely to increase next month.
+A supermarket manager wants to know if the price of a product will increase next month.
-They feed in the past 12 months of prices — the model returns a predicted price, helping the manager decide whether to stock up now or wait.
+They input the previous 12 months’ prices into the model.
+The model then returns a **predicted price** to help in deciding whether to stock the product now or wait.